codacy/pulse-user-docs/docs/one-click-integrations/bitbucket-integration.md

 -   The deployment date is the timestamp when the corresponding pull request is merged.
 -   The set of changes in a deployment is the list of commits in the corresponding pull request.
 -   Pulse associates all the Bitbucket user groups of the author of a merged pull request with the corresponding deployment, excluding the user groups with less than two members.
 Pulse only takes the changes to Bitbucket user groups into account on pull requests merged after those changes.

+## Automatic incident detection strategies {: id="incident-detection-strategy"}

+The following is a detailed description of how the Pulse Bitbucket integration automatically detects incidents:

+### Use pull request reverts (based on default branch)

+-   Pulse considers an incident a reverted pull request that **targets the default branch** of the repository when the revert operation was executed through the Bitbucket UI originating a branch which name starts with `revert-`.
+-   The incident creation date is the timestamp when the reverted pull request was initially merged.
+-   Pulse associates all the Bitbucket user groups of the author of a revert pull request with the corresponding incident, excluding the user groups with less than two members.

+### Don't detect incidents via Bitbucket

+-   Pulse doesn't detect incidents automatically using Bitbucket events.

+    Choose this option if you want to send to Pulse the information about your **incidents** using another Pulse integration - [PagerDuty one-click integration](pagerduty-integration.md), [Pulse CLI](../cli/cli.md), or [Ingestion API](https://ingestion.pulse.codacy.com/v1/api-docs) - or if you simply don't want Pulse to track incidents data.

 ## Collected data